Landlord Accreditation Scotland

 - Identifying problems that may arise during a tenancy.

 Tackling common problems.

-Programme participants wishing to undertake the assessments leading to the CIH Level 3 certificate in letting and managing residential property, will be registered for the qualification through the CIH Housing Academy as the approved qualification centre.
+Programme participants undertaking the assessments leading to the CIH Level 3 certificate in letting and managing residential property, will be registered for the qualification through the CIH Housing Academy as the approved qualification centre.

-Candidates have to successfully complete all written assessments and attend all 5 sessions to be considered for the award of the CIH Level 3 certificate in letting and managing residential property.
-Currently, there are three written assessments.
+Candidates must successfully complete all five written assessments and attend all 5 sessions to be considered for the award of the CIH Level 3 certificate in letting and managing residential property.

-Candidates will have online access to a learner handbook detailing all policies and procedures.
-Candidates will also have remote access to their assessor for the duration of their studies on the programme.
+Candidates will have online access to the CIH learner handbook detailing all policies and procedures.
+Candidates will also have remote access to their CIH assessor for the duration of their studies on the programme.

-The issue of certificates to successful candidates can take in the region of 12-14 weeks from their final assessment submission deadline, although every effort will be made by the CIH Awarding Organisation to ensure certificates are issued to candidates as quickly as possible.
+The issue of certificates to successful candidates can take around 12-14 weeks from their final assessment submission deadline, although every effort will be made by the CIH Awarding Organisation to ensure certificates are issued to candidates as quickly as possible.

 Hear it from our customers

 “The training is easy to follow and again reflects the requirements of the Code The simplified information is easy to relate to your business and this helped consolidate our learning.
 Among the many benefits to LETWELL training, the most important was our ability to register as a letting agent and the training gave us confidence when speaking to clients.
 We would most definitely recommend the LETWELL programme of training.
 We have put all our staff through the Letwell course as we feel it is the most reflective of the requirements of the letting agent code of practice and the course provides the best knowledge for lettings in the sector.”